IgorPietrzak/FilmPicker/README.md

 ```console
 node server.js
 ```
-if you have the mongodb connection uri
+if you have the mongodb connection uri.
+At this stage in your terminal you should see `server up on port 80
+Connected to MongoDB`
 * Install all dependencies with
 ```console
 npm install